Mondonno/Airly.Net/README.md

 If you want to integrate your application with the API from Airly this is what you're looking for

 - Async based
-- 100% converage with the Airly API
+- 100% coverage with the Airly API
 - Fully safe and easy to use
 - No more than one request per invoked method*